emipa606/AncientRimCore/README.md

 Notes:

 Most of the items shown in the pictures, that are white, will get the colour of their materials in game.The contents of this mod may be very unbalanced and I might change this more or less often.
-Also my mods are still under construction.English isn't my first language so I ask you to forgive any grammatical mistakes.
+Also my mods are still under construction.English isn&apos;t my first language so I ask you to forgive any grammatical mistakes.
 If you can, correct me, please.

 ![Image](https://i.imgur.com/Rs6T6cr.png)